 As usual, it's going to be senior guard, and NEC Player of the Year, Karvel Anderson.
 Anderson ranks in the top-25 in eFG% (62.4 percent, 23rd) and TS% (64.9 percent, 23rd).
 He also is ranked 27th in offensive rating at 128.1, but is 2nd for players who use at least 24 percent of their team's offensive possessions, but less than 28 percent.

 If you've watched Anderson this year, then you know he can do it all offensively.
-He finishes at 65.8 percent around the rim, is an insane 51.7 percent on his two-point jumpers, and 45.3 percent from beyond the arc.
+He finishes at 65.8 percent around the rim, is a very efficient 51.7 percent on his two-point jumpers, and 45.3 percent from beyond the arc.

 The key is going to be how well St. John's pays attention to the details.
 Over the course of conference play, particularly in the NEC Tournament, teams adjusted to Anderson.
-I am not sure how prepared the Red Storm will be for RMU on a one-day notice in which the emphasis will be to not allow him an inch, not necessarily his tendencies.
+I am not sure how prepared the SJU will be for Robert Morris on a day's notice in which the emphasis will be to not allow him an inch, not necessarily his tendencies.

 X-Factor (Robert Morris):